nails/skeleton-docker-lamp/README.md

-`make ssh`               | SSH into the web server container `make ssh-root`          | SSH into the web server container, as root `make test`              | Executes `./www/test.sh` within the context of the web server container `make ssl-create`        | Creates a new LetsEncrypt SSL certificate `make ssl-renew`         | Renews a previously created LetsEncrypt SSL certificate
+`make ssh`               | SSH into the web server container `make ssh-root`          | SSH into the web server container, as root `make test`              | Executes `./www/test.sh` within the context of the web server container `make test-fresh`         | Executes `./www/test.sh` within the context of the web server container, triggering a database refresh
+`make ssl-create`        | Creates a new LetsEncrypt SSL certificate `make ssl-renew`         | Renews a previously created LetsEncrypt SSL certificate